Samsung Galaxy S26 battery and charging: Everything you need to know

 Galaxy S26 and S26 Plus

-Yes — both are expected to feature Qi 2.2 wireless charging at 15W.
-This year, magnets inside the phones should enable full auto-alignment with MagSafe-style Qi 2.2 chargers and accessories, a step up from the “Qi2 ready” state of the S25 series.
+Yes, both are expected to feature Qi 2.2 wireless charging at 20W (up from 15W).
+This year, built-in magnets should enable full auto-alignment with MagSafe-style Qi 2.2 chargers and accessories, a step up from the “Qi2 ready” state of the S25 series.

 Galaxy S26 Ultra